- 1. The Requirement

 Bring risks to management's attention; support Risk Manager in monitoring and controlling risks.

-A recommended practice is that the Software Lead Engineer maintain a list of software risks independent of the program’s risk list.
+A recommended practice is that the Software Lead Engineer maintains a list of software risks independent of the program’s risk list.
 Frequently, the program risks are larger than any given software risk item.
 The software risk data should be maintained in an organizational database.

 Additional guidance related to risk management may be found in the following related Topic in this Handbook: